anoriangit/agon-vdp/README.md

-# AGON-VDP (multi font)
+# AGON-VDP (multi font) 1.03

 ### What is the multi font VDP

 This is a modification of the official firmware for the esp32 co-processor on the AGON.

-It is based on version 1.03 RC3 of AGON Quark VDP.
+It is based on version 1.03 RC3 of AGON Quark VDP and will most likely only work with MOS 1.03 RC3

-The purpose of this modification is to enable using several 8x16 fonts, for fun and increased readability, especially in high resolution mode 0.
+The purpose of this modification is to enable bitmap fonts other than the inbuilt official one, for fun and increased readability, especially in high resolution mode 0.

-The actual changes to the official VDP code base are rather minimal, they consist of only a few modifications in the main video.ino file, in agon_fonts.h and the addition of three new fonts (ATARI, Olivetti THIN, IBM VGA) in include files.
+The actual changes to the official VDP code base are minimal, they consist of only a few modifications in the main video.ino file, in agon_fonts.h and the addition of three new fonts (ATARI, Olivetti THIN, IBM VGA) in include files.

 ### Usage

-The available fonts can be selected by using the added VDU command byte sequence:
+The available fonts can be selected by using the "Select Font" VDU command byte sequence:

-`VDU 23,0,160,FONTID`
+`VDU 23,26,FONTID,POINTSIZE,WIDTH,HEIGHT`

 where FONTID is one of
 - 0 Agon system font